HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 This section provides a detailed description on identity workflows outlined in this IG.
 We have divided these workflows into two groups: Core Identity workflows and Use Case workflows.

+Although some use cases focus on scenarios where the Identity Provider is unrelated to the FHIR client or server, it is true in every one of these use cases that the Identity Provider role can be performed by an organziation or system that is distinct from that of the client, FHIR server and Authorization Server common to these transactions.

 ### Core Identity Workflows

 #### Identity Proofing Workflow